Top-ranked recipe named "Seared Filet Mignon"

-Try this Seared Filet Mignon recipe, or contribute your own. "collx5" and "collxrom" are two of the tags cooks chose for Seared Filet Mignon.
+Try this Seared Filet Mignon recipe, or contribute your own. "collx5" and "collxrom" are two tags used to describe Seared Filet Mignon.

 "Great recipe!
 Mine was marinated in a white cooking wine/white balsamic/Jack Daniel's concoction over night.

 The cooking was the interesting part, as the apartment did become a smoke-filled room pretty quickly!
 Mos def will be on the menu again!"